 Millennials now make up a large part of the workforce, being one of the biggest generations ever and their spending habits have the power to change our future.

 Our world is advancing rapidly and it has majorly impacted one group of consumers: Millennials.
 Not only do they have more progressive values and opinions, but millennial spending habits are unique.

 There are several factors influencing this age group, and an example is social media.
 Platforms like Instagram, Twitter or VSCO portray luxurious lifestyles.
 This causes many millennials to overspend while trying to keep up with other users.
-Along with that, this generation is in more debt than Generation X and the Baby Boomers (when they were age 23-35).
-See table below to compare credit scores.
+Along with that, this generation is in more debt than Generation X and the Baby Boomers (when they were aged 23-35)

 Due to the large size of this age group, millennials have the power to shift demand in various industries.
 They have already done this in the housing market, along with the food and travel industries.
 In 2017, millennials spent $200 billion alone, and in 2018 they were declared to have the most spending power of all generations, (Forbes).

-This means that millennial spending clearly defines this generation’s interests which prioritize lifestyle, travel and convenience.
-In conclusion, millennial spending and their purchasing power is shaping our future, one dollar at a time.
+This means that millennial spending clearly defines this generation’s interests which prioritize lifestyle, travel, and convenience.
+In conclusion, millennial spending and their purchasing power are shaping our future, one dollar at a time.